TWUOnline/orientation/finding-u.md

 * Once you have performed and jotted some notes on a few searches, create a new post on your blog and write a short, third-person biography of yourself based only on what you could find in your searches.
 Make sure that you include pictures, videos, or other media that you might find.
 * Please read [Digital Identities: Six Key Selves of Networked Publics](http://theory.cribchronicles.com/2012/05/06/digital-identities-six-key-selves/) by Bonnie Stewart and incorporate some of the following questions into your post.
   * What did you find?
-    * a negative portrayal of an infamous person with your name
+    * a negative portrayal of an infamous person with your name?
-    * vaguely \(or worse\) embarrassing pictures that your 'friends' posted on FB
+    * vaguely \(or worse\) embarrassing pictures that your 'friends' posted on FB?
-    * traces of your work on the first search page
+    * traces of your work on the first search page?
-    * a fair and cultivated representation of who you are and what you believe
+    * a fair and cultivated representation of who you are and what you believe?
   * Do you recognize any of Bonnie's proposed 'selves' in your own online presence?
   * Do you ever self-censor online?
 If so, which sites?
   * Have you ever actively removed content because of concerns about how it relected on your digitial identity?
 Why?